MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

 ## *Before you start*
 1. This `README` assumes that your machine is UNIX-based.
 Please find the equivalent commands if you are running on a Windows machine.
-2. This `README` assumes that your machine has enough GPU resources to run Llama3.
+2. This `README` assumes that your machine has enough GPU resources to run `nomic-embed-text` Ollama model.
 Please find the equivalent GPU Cloud Instance if your local does not have enough resources.

 ## Build Instructions